totango/totango-eloqua-connector/README.md

 Declare a custom field for contacts called “__Totango insights__".

-Go to Setup -> Fields & Views and select “Add” see here (http://topliners.eloqua.com/thread/3742). _Take note of the field’s Internal name_, you will need it to complete the setup as explained in the next section.
+Go to Setup -> Fields & Views and select “Add” (see: http://topliners.eloqua.com/thread/3742). __Take note of the field’s Internal name, you will need it to complete the setup as explained in the next section__.

 What this does
 Once you complete this step, each contact in the Eloqua contacts database will have a Totango Insights field, which will be used by the connector to signal which Active-List it belongs do.